Vladfsociety/vladk-neural-network/README.md

 # Using model for prediction
 prediction = cnn.predict(test_dataset)
 ```
-Several examples, including training feedforward and convolutional neural networks, are available in the form of Jupyter notebooks in the **notebooks/** folder.
+Several examples, including training fully connected and convolutional neural networks, are available in the form of Jupyter notebooks in the **notebooks/** folder.
 You can view and run these examples to understand how to use the library for different tasks.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.